-Central government has effective control over the general operations of the Authority - it is responsible for providing the statutory framework, within which the Authority operates, provides the majority of its funding in the form of grants and prescribes the terms of many of the transactions that the Authority has with other parties (e.g. Council Tax bills, housing benefits).
-Grants received from government departments are set out in the subjective analysis in note 16 on amounts reported to decision makers.
-Grant receipts outstanding at 31 March 2016 are shown in note 38.
+Central Government has effective control over the general operations of the Authority - it is responsible for providing the statutory framework, within which the Authority operates, provides the majority of its funding in the form of grants and prescribes the terms of many of the transactions that the Authority has with other parties (e.g. Council Tax bills, housing benefits).
+Grants received from Government departments are set out in the expenditure and income analysed by nature in note 7.
+Grant receipts outstanding at 31 March 2017 are shown in note 38.